zhouk2-blip/Predicting-RNA-folding/README.md

 In dataset, the test and validation contain the same IDS, but the coordinates differ:
 Validation labels: have full or partial true (x,y,z) Test labels: do not exist — you predict everything.
+The validation_sequences_new.normalized.csv is just for visual comparison between predictions.csv.
+The DATASET.py will do normalization on dataset.